 In accordance with the Education (Pupil Registration) (England) (Amendment) Regulations 2013, Headteacher's may not grant any leave of absence during term-time unless there are exceptional circumstances.
 Exceptional circumstances are one-off events which are unavoidable and examples may include the death of a close relative, attendance at a funeral or a housing crisis which prevents attendance.
-Holidays during term-time will not be authorised.
+Holidays during term-time will not usually be authorised.
 Parents must apply in advance for any absence from school and the Headteacher will consider each case on an individual basis.

-Any parent who takes a child out of school for term-time leave of 6 consecutive sessions (3 days) or more over a 4 week period, not authorised by school, will be referred to the Local Authority for a Penalty Notice.
+Any parent who takes a child out of school for term-time leave of 6 consecutive sessions (3 whole days) or more over a 4 week period (not authorised by school), will/can be referred to the Local Authority for a Penalty Notice fine.
 A Penalty Notice may be issued for single event absences of at least 3 consecutive school days where these absences are unauthorised because they are neither exceptional or unavoidable.
-For further information:
+For further information can be found here:

-www.cambridgeshire.gov.uk/residents/children-and-families/schools-&-learning/education-your-rights-and-responsibilities/term-time-holidays/ been issued, please contact the school within 10 working days.
-There is no statutory right of appeal against the issuing of a Penalty Notice.
+www.cambridgeshire.gov.uk/residents/children-and-families/schools-&-learning/education-yourrights-and-responsibilities/term-time-holidays/

 Please note that the Local Authority cannot override the decision made by the Headteacher to unauthorise the absence.
-If you have any reasons to believe the Penalty Notice should not have
+If you have any reasons to believe the Penalty Notice should not have been issued, please contact the school within 10 working days.
+There is no statutory right of appeal against the issuing of a Penalty Notice.